Learning Test-time Augmentation for Content-based Image Retrieval: Proposed Method

 Let $t_j$ represent the $j$th type of image transformation, and $T= \{t_j | 1\leq j \leq n\}$ is an ensemble of $n$ transformations.
 The ensemble of features $F^{(T)}$ extracted from image $I$ by applying the transforms $T$ is given by,

 In this work, the final augmented feature $\mathbf{\hat{f}}(I)$ is generated through a weighted sum aggregation of $F^{(T)}$,

-Finally, $\mathbf{\hat{f}}(I)$ is L2 normalized, and can be compared to other features using Euclidean distance.
+Finally, $\mathbf{\hat{f}}(I)$ is L2 normalised, and can be compared to other features using Euclidean distance.

 In this work, the feature extraction during training and inference follows the same aforementioned protocol.
-In our experiments, the last activation layer of the Conv5 block of VGG16 \cite{simonyan2014very} is aggregated using MAC \cite{sharif2014cnn}.
+In our experiments, the MAC pooling of the last activation layer of the Conv5 block of VGG16 \cite{simonyan2014very} is used.